-Bumble bee and honey bee populations have been declining in North America.
-During the last few years, colony declines are being recorded worldwide (3).
-Many causes of bumble bee and honey bee colony decline have been proposed, in the absence of a single known cause this syndrome has been named colony collapse disorder (CCD) because missing adult workers are the common factor among all hives showing signs of CCD (4).
-There are many risk factors associated with CCD affecting both Bumble bees and honey bees alike, including pathogens like: Nosema, American/European foulbrood, and chalk brood which are typically spread throughout hives by contaminated food; parasites like: Varroa jacobsoni, origininally found in Asia was first characterized in1904 (5).
-Two separate species of Varroa mites have been identified through genetic analysis, the original species Varroa jacobsoni and the second species identified as Varroa destructor (5).
-Varroa destructor has been identified as the species involved in European honey bee decline affecting both Europe and North America.
-Varroa destructor attaches itself to the bee, during development, like a tick and sucks the hemolymph of the honey bee consequently transmitting deadly viruses to the bee like deformed wing virus (6).
-Astonishingly, honey bee drone (male bee) brood cells are infested with mites at a greater frequency than other brood cells of the same colony (5).
-And while varroa mites have been recorded residing and feeding on bumble bees they are not known to successfully reproduce in bumble bee hives (7).
-Further contributing to the colony decline are pesticides: Imidacloprid was patented by Bayer in 1985 (8).
-Imidacloprid became a popular choice of pest control by the 1990’s and soon after two more neonicotinoids clothianidin and thiamethoxam hit the market with tremendous success (8).
-Most recently, Bayer purchased the herbicide glyphosate from Monsanto in 2018.
+Unfortunately, bumble bee and honey bee populations have been declining in North America and many other parts of the world.
+Colony declines are being recorded worldwide over the last few years.3 Many causal theories for bumble bee and honey bee colony declines have been postulated, however, in the absence of a single known cause the syndrome has been named colony collapse disorder (CCD).4 The hallmark of CCD has been missing adult workers among hives.4 The risk factors associated with CCD affecting both bumble bees and honey bees include (1) pathogens, such as Nosema, American/European foulbrood, and chalk brood which are typically spread throughout hives by contaminated food; (2) parasites, like Varroa jacobsoni, originally found in Asia and first characterized in1904.5

+Two separate species of Varroa mites have been identified through genetic analysis, the first being the original species (V. jacobsoni), and the second classified as Varroa destructor.5 The latter has been identified as the species involved in European honey bee decline affecting both Europe and North America.
+V. destructor parasites reportedly attach themselves to honey bees during development and sucks the hemolymph of the bees, like ticks, consequently transmitting deadly viruses such as deformed wing.6 Astonishingly, honey bee drone (male bee) brood cells are infested with mites at a greater frequency than others of the same colony.5 Furthermore, while Varroa mites have been recorded residing and feeding on bumble bees, they are not known to successfully reproduce in bumble bee hives.7 Finally, further contributing to the colony declines are pesticides: namely the neonicotinoid imidacloprid, which was patented by Bayer in 1985.8 Imidacloprid became a popular choice of pest control by the 1990s, and two more neonicotinoids, clothianidin and thiamethoxam, followed also with tremendous market success.8 Bayer purchased the herbicide glyphosate from Monsanto in 2018.

-There are synergistic effects among pathogens, parasites and pesticides among bees, for example Varroa destructor weakens the bee immune system by giving them viruses which in turn make the bee vulnerable to the other risk factors associated with CCD (4).
-Recent research shows that honey bees have several bacterial species in their gut that help reduce pathogen susceptibility and when exposed to field realistic concentrations of glyphosate these bacterial species are significantly reduced, and pathogen load is increased which then increases the mortality rate of the adult workers in the hive (9).
+Pathogens, parasites, and pesticides have synergistic effects on bees.
+For example, V. destructor weakens bee immune systems by giving them viruses that in turn make the bees vulnerable to other risk factors associated with CCD.4 Recent research shows that several bacteria species exist in the guts of honey bees that help reduce pathogen susceptibility, but which are also significantly reduced when exposed to field-realistic concentrations of glyphosate, thereby increasing pathogen load and mortality rates among the adult workers in the hive.9

 Pollinators, especially bees have become a model organism for assessing xenobiotics in the environment because they are constantly surveying the landscape.
-Pesticides like glyphosate, at sublethal levels, found in gathered resources like pollen & nectar has been shown to have neurological affects in the brain, disrupting key processes like navigation and memory of worker honeybees (10).
-Bishop et al., 2018 detected 18.4 ng/g of imidacloprid in pollen collected from bumble bees foraging in conventionally sprayed blueberry fields and from bees foraging in organic sites near the conventionally sprayed blueberry fields.
-Straub et al, 2016 demonstrated that agrochemicals and other environmental contaminants act as inadvertent contraceptives among bees by reducing sperm viability among other reproductive mechanisms.
+Sublethal levels of pesticides like glyphosate, found in gathered resources like pollen and nectar, have been shown to have neurological affects in the brains of worker honey bees, disrupting key processes like navigation and memory.10 Bishop et al.11 detected 18.4 ng/g of imidacloprid in pollen collected from bumble bees foraging in conventionally sprayed blueberry fields, and from bees foraging in organic sites near the conventionally sprayed blueberry fields.

 Neonicotinoids